ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

   {{< /details >}}

-Be aware that any workloads running in your MKE 3 system will not be available during the migration process.
+Be aware that any workloads running in your MKE 3 system will not be available during the upgrade process.

 The upgrade period depends on the size of your cluster.
-You can track the progress of your migration by way of the terminal, which displays step-by-step logs on the current state of migration.
+You can track the progress of your upgrade by way of the terminal, which displays step-by-step logs on the current state of upgrade.

 ## Prerequisites